 - Going slow is actually a good strategy – I explain why below.
 And there is nothing wrong with walking – in fact, accepting early on that walking is inevitable will make you prepared for when you need to walk, instead of trying to keep running.

-- During the in-between time when you’re at home, I recommend doing normal life things (whether it’s doing the dishes, writing emails, talk with friends, whatever).
+- During the in-between time when you’re at home, I recommend doing normal life things (whether it’s doing the dishes, writing emails, talking with friends, whatever).
 Why?
 It’ll take your mind off the 4x4x48 challenge and keep you in the real world.

 - Nap whenever you feel you can.
 This isn’t a sleep deprivation challenge.
 Sleep is fuel for a 4x4x48 challenge.